High Resolution and High-Speed Live Optical Flow Velocimetry: Accuracy benchmarks on synthetic flows

 \subsection{Homogeneous Isotropic Turbulence (HIT)}

-The HIT evaluation follows the Rankine analysis but extends the study of the influence of particle size and density on a more complex flow.
+The HIT evaluation follows the Rankine analysis but extends the study of the influence of particle size and concentration on a more complex flow.
 Figure~\ref{fig:error_dns} shows $\langle Err\rangle_{x,y}$ as a function of the number of particles, for various particle sizes (color bar) and for all OFV parameter combinations used.
 One can see that OFV performs better with smaller particle size.
-Although many configurations yield good agreement ($\langle Err\rangle_{x,y}<1$), the best results occur for $\sigma=1$ with $125{,}000$ particles.
-In CC-PIV terms, this corresponds to a particle diameter $D_p\approx 2.35$~px and an average density (particles per image pixel) $C_p=N/(X\cdot Y)=0.119$, where $N$ is the number of particles, and $X,Y$ are the image dimensions.
-This combination produces rich image texture and spatial intensity gradients, enhancing OFV’s ability to extract motion from every pixel.
+Although many configurations yield good agreement ($\langle Err\rangle_{x,y}<1$), the best results are obtained for $\sigma=1$ with $125{,}000$ particles.
+In CC-PIV terms, this corresponds to a particle diameter $D_p\approx 2.35$~px and an average concentration (particles per image pixel) $C_p=N/(X\cdot Y)=0.119$~ppp, where $N$ is the number of particles, and $X,Y$ are the image dimensions.
+This combination produces rich image texture and spatial intensity gradients, enhancing OFV’s ability to extract displacements from every pixel.
 The best OFV parameters follow the Rankine guidelines, with small kernels preferred: $KR=2$~px, $NR=1$~px, $PSL=2$, $IT=5$.

-As in the Rankine section, the results are compared to the ones obtained with a CC-PIV algorithm \cite{Thielicke_2021}, using three IW passes ($64\times64$, $32\times32$, $16\times16$~px$^2$) with 50\% overlap.
-Figure~\ref{fig:mag_comparison} shows that OFV produces a dense velocity field, very close to the original DNS velocity field, whereas CC-PIV yields a blurred velocity field (one vector per IW).
-We further compare the $u$ component and kinetic energy along the mid-height line ($y=Y/2$).
+As in the Rankine section, the results obtained with OFV are compared to the ones obtained with a CC-PIV algorithm \cite{Thielicke_2021}, using three IW passes ($64\times64$, $32\times32$, $16\times16$~px) with 50\% overlap.
+Figure~\ref{fig:mag_comparison} shows that OFV produces a dense displacement field, on par with the original DNS displacement field, whereas CC-PIV yields a blurred displacement field (one vector per IW).

-Figure~\ref{fig:profile_comparison} demonstrates that OFV better captures the sharp gradients present in the DNS fields.
-This supports the claim that OFV more accurately estimates smaller structures and higher gradients.
+Fig.~\ref{fig:profile_comparison} compares the $u$ component and kinetic energy profiles along the mid-height line ($y=Y/2$) in the HIT dataset obtained with OFV, CC-PIV and the DNS.
+It shows that OFV better captures the sharp gradients present in the DNS velocity fields.
+This supports the claim that OFV recovers more accurately the smaller structures and higher gradients.

-While Fig.~\ref{fig:profile_comparison} samples a single line in a single snapshot, Fig.~\ref{fig:kinetic_energy} aggregates the spatially averaged kinetic energy over 199 snapshots.
-Although OFV slightly underestimates the mean kinetic energy (relative error $<2\%$), CC-PIV underestimates it by $\sim 5\%$.
+While Fig.~\ref{fig:profile_comparison} shows instantaneous velocity profiles taken along a single line in a single snapshot of the HIT dataset, Fig.~\ref{fig:kinetic_energy} aggregates the time evolution over 199 time steps of the spatially averaged kinetic energy $\langle E\rangle_{x,y}(t)$ .
+OFV follows closely the evolution of the DNS data (underestimation of the mean kinetic energy lower than $<2\%$), while CC-PIV data is more noisy with a constant under--estimation of $\sim 5\%$.